I’ve just rebuilt Wittenburg.co.uk. Here's what I set out to do:

 - If the speed requirement was to be met I’d have to reuse anything I had lying around.
 In other words, proving the productivity claims I brag about to my girlfriend.

-Lastly, I don't use frameworks, so that excluded JQuery and Microsoft's Membership Provider, and meant creating my own data provider.
+Lastly, I don't use frameworks (I usually find a tiny bit of them useful, which isn't worth the bloat they tend to add), so that excluded JQuery and Microsoft's Membership Provider, and meant creating my own data provider.

 The Client App